 Since the passion fruit belongs to the tropical fruit family, feel free to pair it with any other tropical fruit.

-It tastes great with bananas, kiwi, pineapple, mango, strawberry, papaya, peach, pear and even coconut!
+This passion fruit recipes drink tastes great with bananas, kiwi, pineapple, mango, strawberry, papaya, peach, pear and even coconut!

 I have also successfully paired it with all fruits in the citrus family, like orange, lime, lemons.